IMsumitkumar/python-basics-QnA/Functions.md

 Closures are often used in conjunction with decorators, which are a way to modify the behavior of a function without modifying its code.

-###  How do you use the "global" keyword within a function?
+### Q:  How do you use the "global" keyword within a function?

 The global keyword is used to indicate that a variable is a global variable, rather than a local variable.
 This is useful when you want to modify the value of a global variable inside a function.
 For example: